Brexit: Moving Household Goods to France

 You also need to produce documents proving you have lived in the UK and you are moving to France.
 A rates or tax bill should be sufficient for the former, whilst for the latter a copy of the property deeds/notaire certificate of ownership and utilities contract/bill would suffice.

 Some of you have mentioned to us the need for a 'certificate' as confirmation of change of address, a requirement that seems to originate from the website of the French customs authority (Douane) which refers to a 'change of residence certificate'.
 However, when we contacted the French Consulate in London, they expressed a profound lack of interest in issuing such a form and referred us to the need for a visa.
 Moreover, the French version of the Douane website merely states that you provide 'tout document pouvant démontrer le changement de résidence'.

 Strictly speaking, you may also need documentation (such as receipts) proving that you have owned the goods you wish to import for more than six months.
+You can more easily accomplish this by a signed statement, called a 'certificat de non-cession' that confirms it is all your own property.
+There are many examples of this form on-line used by removal companies.
 Once again, provided all you are bringing over to France are a standard load of household possessions, and you are self-evidently moving home, customs officials will not insist on a receipt for every item.
 Only if you have a highly valuable piece might it be useful to have some evidence of ownership with you.

 Border officials in France have available x-ray equipment to examine a vehicle if necessary, so the contents of your load can be examined quite easily if they decide to do it.